Nottawasaga Bay

 Nottawasaga Bay is a sub-bay within Georgian Bay in Southern Ontario, Canada located at the southernmost end of the main bay.
 The communities located on Nottawasaga Bay are Meaford, The Blue Mountains, Collingwood, Wasaga Beach and Tiny.

 The western shore of Nottawasaga Bay is determined by the Niagara Escarpment, which reaches Nottawasaga Bay between Collingwood and Thornbury.
 The southern shore is flat limestone plain, with cedar marshes.
 The Nottawasaga River flows into Georgian Bay near the southern end of the bay, and onward to the east the shore is predominantly sand dunes and marshes created by the strong predominant northwest winds.
-This part of Nottawasaga Bay is heavily built up with summer homes.
+This part of Nottawasaga Bay is heavily built up with summer homes and provides an excellent fishing and spawning habitat.
 Nearer to Thornbury and the Beaver River Valley there are some vineyards; many apple orchards also dot the area.
+The bay is also home to one of six imperial towers, the Nottawasaga Lighthouse.

 The river takes its name from the Ojibwe word "Nottawasaga".
-Nottawa (or Naadowe in modern orthography) means "Iroquois" and saga (zaagi in modern orthography) means "mouth of the river"; the word "Nottawasaga" (Naddowe-zaagi in modern orthography) was used by Algonquin scouts as a warning if they saw Iroquois raiding parties approaching their villages.
+Nottawa (or Naadowe in modern orthography) means "Iroquoian" and saga (zaagi in modern orthography) means "mouth of the river"; the word "Nottawasaga" (Naddowe-zaagi in modern orthography) was used by Algonquin scouts as a warning if they saw Haudenosaunee raiding parties approaching their villages.

 Thus, the name of the river, in Ojibwe, is Naadawe-zaagiing, "At the Iroquois River-mouth.